 - Limit the number of items in your main navigation to less than seven (7)

-- Put the most important pages towards the beginning and the end
+- Put the most essential pages towards the beginning and the end

 Long menus are confusing and difficult to navigate.
-And it’s not just a matter of finding the right organization.
+And it’s not just a matter of finding the right organizational method.
 As the famous psychologist George Miller discovered in 1956, the human brain’s short-term memory can only hold about seven items at a time.

-Therefore, the more items in your navigation, the more difficult that information will be for your users to remember and process.
+Therefore, the more items in your navigation, the more difficult it will be for your users to remember and process the information.

 It’s not just the number of items that matters; it’s the order of those items.

-We know that people pay more attention to and more easily remember items that are either at the beginning or end of a list.
+We know that people pay more attention to and more easily remember items at the beginning or end of a list.
 It’s called the serial position effect.

 When creating your menu, ask yourself: